environmental-forecasting/download-toolbox/README.md

 ![GitHub forks](https://img.shields.io/github/forks/environmental-forecasting/download-toolbox?style=social)
 ![GitHub forks](https://img.shields.io/github/stars/environmental-forecasting/download-toolbox?style=social)

-This is the core python library for the download toolbox utilities used by BAS data pipelines.

-This is only just getting started, more info will appear soon.
+This is a python library providing CLI operations allowing users to download common environmental datasets for use in data pipelines.
+We use this within our optimisation and machine learning pipelines within BAS and it should be flexible enough to adapt to many different use cases.

-Contact `jambyr <at> bas <dot> ac <dot> uk` if you want further information.
+Contact `digitalinnovation <at> bas <dot> ac <dot> uk` if you want further information.

 ## Table of contents